How privacy consent changes with the GDPR?

 This means according to the WP29 that privacy consent has to reppresent a “real choice and control for data subjects” and “if consent is bundled up as a non-negotiable part of terms and conditions it is presumed not to have been freely given“.

 Individuals shall be able to refuse or withdraw consent without suffering a detriment.
-As a consequence, consent cannot be a condition for the provision of a service, if that data processing activity is not necessary in order to offer that service (e.g. collection of geolocation data for behavioural advertising purposes as a condition to provide a video editing service).
+As a consequence, consent cannot be a condition for the provision of a service or “tied” into a contract, if that data processing activity is not necessary in order to offer that service (e.g. collection of geolocation data for behavioural advertising purposes as a condition to provide a video editing service).
 Likweise, the processing of personal data for which consent is sought cannot become directly or indirectly the counterperformance of a contract that is a quite freequent scenario in relation for instance to free mobile Apps.

 But the above is relevant also in order to introduce the concept of “imbalance of power” between data controller and data processor which makes – according to the Article 29 Working Party – consent not a valid legal basis in an employment relationship in the majority of the cases.